2025 DUP Highlights: Supporting the Museum, Serving the Community

 Youth Educational Events

 Education remained a key focus in 2025.
-DUP Camps shared pioneer history with students through interactive exhibits and presentations, helping youth connect with local history in hands-on and meaningful ways.
+DUP Camps shared pioneer history with students through interactive exhibits and presentations, helping students connect with local history in hands-on, meaningful ways.

 Senior Outreach & Pioneer Storytelling

-DUP members also brought pioneer history to assisted living communities, including visits to Ovation Assisted Living.
+DUP members also brought the pioneer history to assisted living communities, including a visit to Ovation Assisted Living.
 These experiences fostered connection, conversation, and shared memories across generations.

 As we move into 2026, the Daughters of Utah Pioneers will celebrate 125 years as an organization, continuing a legacy of preserving history, supporting museums, and serving communities throughout Utah and beyond.

-We are deeply grateful for the DUP and their continued support of the McQuarrie Memorial Pioneer Museum.
+We are deeply grateful to the DUP and to their continued support for the McQuarrie Memorial Pioneer Museum.
 Their dedication ensures that the pioneer history in Southern Utah remains preserved and accessible for generations to come.